puyanwei/hearthstone-trading-minions/README.md

   hero: [[3, 4], [3, 6]]
 }
 ```

+### Testing

+The test suite on codewars seems to be custom made framework inspired by Mocha and RSpec, which I cannot import.
+So I decided to use Jasmine since it works right off the bat!

+Get those tests passing, edit the code, save it and open `SpecRunner.html` to see the tests.

 Try and keep to the usual great coding practices!
 Short isn't necessarily sweet, but readability is king!